fabriziosalmi/lws/README.md

 ## Security Considerations

-Given that LWS involves SSH connections and sensitive operations, it's crucial to:
+Given that **lws** involves SSH connections and sensitive operations, it's crucial to:

 - **Protect Your Configuration**: Ensure your `config.yaml` file is not exposed and is secured using appropriate tools.
-- **Use in Non-Production Environments**: As LWS is in its early stages, it is recommended to use it only in test or development environments.
+- **Use in Non-Production Environments**: As **lws** is in its early stages, it is recommended to use it only in test or development environments.
 - **Use over Secured Connections**: Always protect the management communications with a VPN like OpenVPN or Wireguard.

 ## Best Practices

 - **Regular Backups**: Always back up your configuration and important data regularly.
-- **Testing Before Use**: Thoroughly test LWS commands in a non-production environment before applying them to critical systems.
+- **Testing Before Use**: Thoroughly test **lws** commands in a non-production environment before applying them to critical systems.
-- **Keep Updated**: Keep your LWS installation and dependencies updated to benefit from the latest features and fixes.
+- **Keep Updated**: Keep your **lws** installation and dependencies updated to benefit from the latest features and fixes.

 ## Contributing

-LWS is an open-source project developed for fun and learning.
+**lws** is an open-source project developed for fun and learning.
 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests.

 ### How to Contribute